Senior Citizens Higher Education Program

 - Courses for audit: Senior citizens whose taxable income exceeds $23,850 may only audit courses under the tuition-free policy.

 The Senior Citizen Tuition Waiver form must be submitted for each semester in which the senior citizen enrolls in classes.
-Student Accounting will notify senior citizen students at their university email address when bills for any such fees and program charges are available in the Billing and Payment website.
+Student Accounting will notify senior citizen students at their university email address when bills for any such fees and program charges are available on the Billing and Payment website.
 The university does not issue paper bills.